 This series is a continuation of my conversations with an atheist friend of mine.
 These are my edited responses from that conversation.
-The forty-sixth through fiftieth entries deal with introversion/extroversion, social interaction and popularity.
+The fifty-third and fifty-fourth entries begin a discussion on wealth.

 This set of discussions start what will hopefully be a lengthy conversation on wealth, including its generation, destruction, and use.
 These first two entries consist of a broad overview of what we think.
 Later we will begin a survey of “The Origin of Wealth” by Eric D. Beinhocker.

 Where does monetary wealth come from?
 If it's true that the only way to make money (or break even) is to export goods or services to the outside, how can that be sustained in a closed system?
 If your city is making a profit, does that mean that somewhere, some other city is losing money?

 Are natural resources necessarily the ultimate origin of all wealth?
 Even if your city is a service economy and you export services to other cities, the people who provide those services have to be fed and clothed, so you have to import goods to take care of that.
 You're just farther up the economic food chain.
 Somewhere down at the bottom is a farmer and a miner.